InternLM/HuixiangDou/README.md

 ..Topics unrelated to the knowledge base.."How's the weather tomorrow?"
 ```

-You can see that the result of handling the example question in `main.py` is the same, whether it's about mmpose related to deep learning or "How's the weather tomorrow?"
+You can see that the result of handling the example question in `main.py` is the same, whether it's about `mmpose installation` or `How's the weather tomorrow?`

 **STEP2.** Use mmpose and test documents to build a knowledge base and enable the rejection pipeline